glukicov/llm_pipelines_demo/README.md

 ## Experiment tracking
-The contents of `metrics_outoputs` are logged into Vertex AI's [Experiment Tracking](https://console.cloud.google.com/vertex-ai/experiments) as part of our `demo-experiment`, such that we can  access `accuracy` value for multiple pipelines:
+The contents of `metrics_output` are logged into Vertex AI's [Experiment Tracking](https://console.cloud.google.com/vertex-ai/experiments) as part of our `demo-experiment`, such that we can compare `accuracy` values for multiple pipelines side-by-side in the console:

 <p align="center">
 <img src="docs/imgs/metrics.png" width=300>
 </p>

-or programmatically
+or programmatically:
 ```shell
 fetch-metrics
 ```